top of page

 Selected Publications

-Glens Fall//s and Frost Heave
+Glens Fall//s

 Published in Jet Fuel Review, Fall 2025